ellenbrook/SMACSS-Starter-Kit/README.md

 # SMACSS-Starter-Kit
-Just a personal starter kit based on SASS and SMCASS
+Just a personal starter kit based on SASS and SMACSS

 Features and style.sass file that imports the following: